awsdocs/amazon-athena-user-guide/doc_source/application-load-balancer-logs.md

 ## Example Queries for ALB logs<a name="query-alb-logs-examples"></a>

-The following query counts the number of HTTP GET requests received by the load balancer grouped by the client IP address\.
+The following query counts the number of HTTP GET requests received by the load balancer grouped by the client IP address:

 ```
 SELECT COUNT(request_verb) AS